 Bayonet Point: Alternatively, you can have the gas fitter terminate the gas line using a "bayonet point".
 This allows you to connect and disconnect the barbeque using a special hose and bayonet termination.
 Such a hose is provided in the Natural Gas manufactured versions of this barbeque.
-For LPG installations, an appropriate hose is available from most barbeque retailers, this hose must be fitted to the BBQ and leak tested before use.
+For LPG installations, an appropriate hose is available from most barbeque retailers.